BrowserWorks/Waterfox-Android/README.md

 For general development, we recommend the **debug** build variant.
 Here's an explanation of each variant:

 - **debug**: the default for developers, similar to most other Android apps.
 It is debuggable, uses a Nightly GeckoView with debug symbols, adds tools like LeakCanary for troublingshooting, and does not strip unused code.
-- **release**: what we ship as Firefox for Android, using GeckoView Release.
+- **release**: what we ship as Waterfox for Android, using GeckoView Release.
 It is the most stable.

 release is unsigned and `debuggable=false` by default.
 If you want this variant to be: